iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 What is AWS Certified Cloud Practitioner?

-AWS Certified Cloud Practitioner is an entry-level certification that validates fundamental knowledge of the AWS Cloud.
-This exam is referred to as "CLF" from its exam code "CLF-C02."
+AWS Certified Cloud Practitioner is an entry-level certification that demonstrates foundational knowledge of the AWS Cloud.
+The exam is referred to as "CLF" from its exam code "CLF-C02."

 Exam Overview